 Tier 3

-Estimate monetary value of ecosystem contribution from the productivity change resulting from the provision of the ecosystem service (NCAVES and MAIA, 2022).
+Estimate monetary value of ecosystem contribution from a productivity change method.

 Example data sources